Manjil-Karki/E-commerce-ETL-coderush/README.md

 <h1> E-commerce-ETL </h1>

 This is a simple project to demonstrate the ETL process in E-commerce data.
-For this purpose data was scraped from daraz more specifically the data about mobile phines only.
-THe data related to the price, reviews and features of the phones were scraped.
+For this purpose data was scraped from daraz more specifically the data about mobile phones only.
+The data related to the price, reviews and features of the phones were scraped.
 Subsequently requeried transformations were done and stored in a suitable form.
 Thus obtained data was finally stored in a csv.
 Finally, in the data simple analysis were performed and some visualizations of the data are created.

 <h2> Work-FLow</h2>
 The overal workflow of this project looks like: